boazbk/tcs/lec_08_uncomputability.md

 The cartoon of the Halting problem in [universalchapoverviewfig](){.ref} and taken from [Charles Cooper's website](https://www.coopertoons.com/education/haltingproblem/haltingproblem.html/).

 Section 7.2 in [@MooreMertens11] gives a highly recommended overview of uncomputability.
-Gödel, Escher, Bach [@hofstadter1999] is a classic popular science book that touches on uncomputability, and unprovability, and specifically Gödel's Theorem that we will see in [godelchap](){.ref}.
+Gödel, Escher, Bach [@hofstadter1999] is a classic popular science book that touches on uncomputability, and unprovability, and specifically Gödel's Theorem that we will see in [godelchap](){.ref}.
 See also the recent book by Holt [@Holt2018].